BlueDrink9/keeb_snakeskin/README.md

 In this case the output would be `./build/maizeless/case.step` and `./build/maizeless/case_mirrored.stl`

+`--split false` sets a configuration option.
 See the [Configuration](#configuration) section for more information on how to customise the case design.

 #### Getting the starting svg